 Credit: A credit is the unit by which academic work is measured.

-Grade Point Average (GPA): The GPA is calculated using a grade point value outlined in the catalog for grades A, AB, B, BC, C, CD, D, F, WF, and X. Although a grade of P will count as credit earned, it carries no grade point value.
+Grade point average (GPA): The GPA is calculated using a grade point value outlined in the catalog for grades A, AB, B, BC, C, CD, D, F, and X. Although a grade of P will count as credit earned, it carries no grade point value.

 Incompletes: An “I” is included in the cumulative credits attempted.
 These credits cannot be used as earned credits until a passing grade is assigned.